Monitoring platform events

 TRUE

-Event data in JSON form, if the event has additional data.
+Event data as JSON, if the event has additional data.

 Migration scripts

-Migration scripts to create and modify the table are saved in an archive to be delivered with the platform.
+Migration scripts for creating and modifying the table are stored in the archive to be delivered together with the platform.

 Webforms application with event logging